This is Leah Umansky's TypePad Profile.

 Props to Poetry at the Gramercy Tavern by Stacey Harwood

-You just can’t get a bad meal at the Gramercy Tavern on East 20th Street in New York City: the food is inspired, the atmosphere warm, the service consistently attentive without being obsequious.
+You just can’t get a bad meal at the Gramercy Tavern on East 20th Street in New York City: The food is inspired, the atmosphere warm, the service consistently attentive without being obsequious.
 A couple of years ago, in one of the most enjoyable experiences of my writing life, I shadowed Mod...

 Nin is one of my favorite poets.I adore her and her work.
 Yes, when i first saw the comics, I immediately kept telling her to do more and encouraged her to submit them places.
 Aren't they amazing?
 Jennifer, you picked such awesome poets !